MookieFumi/Prism-Learning/README.md

   * **Campaign name** that is used to track campaign results.
 It's required.
   * Push notification **title**.
 It's optional.
   * **Message** or body.
 It's required.
   * **Custom data**.
 A key value dictionary to add some extra informtion.
-It's optionala.
+It's optional.
   * The **target** of the push notification: All registered devices, audience (*there is a limit of 1000 devices*), device list,user list.

 ##### iOS